WakiMak/trentent.github.io-forked/_posts/2016-12-30-lets-make-pvs-target-device-booting-great-again-part-1.md

 &nbsp;

-&#8220;But Trentent! Â That doesn&#8217;t show the massive gains you are spewing! Â It&#8217;s only 4MB/s more in Through-put!&#8221;
+"But Trentent! Â That doesn't show the massive gains you are spewing! Â It's only 4MB/s more in Through-put!"

-And you are correct. Â So why aren&#8217;t we seeing more gains? Â The issue lies with how PVS boots. Â It boots in two stages. Â If you are familiar with PVS on Hyper-V from a year ago or more you are probably more aware of this issue. Â Essentially, PVS breaks the boot into the first stage (bootloader stage) which starts in, essentially, a lower-performance mode (standard MTU). Â Once the BNIStack loads it kicks into Jumbo Packet mode with the loading of the Synthetic NIC driver. Â The benefits from Jumbo Frames doesn&#8217;t occur until this stage. Â So when does Jumbo Frames kick in? Â You can see it in Event Viewer.
+And you are correct. Â So why aren't we seeing more gains? Â The issue lies with how PVS boots. Â It boots in two stages. Â If you are familiar with PVS on Hyper-V from a year ago or more you are probably more aware of this issue. Â Essentially, PVS breaks the boot into the first stage (bootloader stage) which starts in, essentially, a lower-performance mode (standard MTU). Â Once the BNIStack loads it kicks into Jumbo Packet mode with the loading of the Synthetic NIC driver. Â The benefits from Jumbo Frames doesn't occur until this stage. Â So when does Jumbo Frames kick in? Â You can see it in Event Viewer.

 <img class="aligncenter size-full wp-image-1897" src="http://theorypc.ca/wp-content/uploads/2016/12/First_Stage_Boot.png" alt="" width="641" height="461" srcset="http://theorypc.ca/wp-content/uploads/2016/12/First_Stage_Boot.png 641w, http://theorypc.ca/wp-content/uploads/2016/12/First_Stage_Boot-300x216.png 300w" sizes="(max-width: 641px) 100vw, 641px" />

-From everything I see with Procmon, first stage boot ends on that first Ntfs event. Â So out of the original 8 seconds, 4 is spent on first stage boot where Jumbo Packets are not enabled. Â Everything after there is impacted (positively). Â So for our 4 seconds &#8220;standard MTU&#8221; boot, bringing that down by a second is a 25% improvement! Â Not small potatoes.
+From everything I see with Procmon, first stage boot ends on that first Ntfs event. Â So out of the original 8 seconds, 4 is spent on first stage boot where Jumbo Packets are not enabled. Â Everything after there is impacted (positively). Â So for our 4 seconds "standard MTU" boot, bringing that down by a second is a 25% improvement! Â Not small potatoes.

 I intend to do more investigation into what I can do to improve boot performance for PVS target devices so stay tuned! Â ðŸ™‚